 Guidance for obtaining a building consent if your project includes a single stand-alone dwelling or an accessory building such as a garage, carport, gazebo, shed, deck or retaining wall.

 Most types of building work require a building consent, however, there are some types of building work that is considered low-risk so are exempt from requiring a building consent.

-Schedule 1 of the Building Act sets out a detailed list of work that is exempt from requiring a building consent.
-The Ministry of Business, Innovation and Employment has a guide on work that does not require building consent.
+Schedule 1 of the Building Act(external link) describes the building work that is exempt from requiring a building consent.
+The Ministry of Business, Innovation and Employment has a guide on work that does not require a building consent(external link).

 You may also need to fill out other forms to show us what you’re doing as specified on the application form or check sheet.

-See Applying for building consent for information on how to complete and submit your application.
+See applying for building consent for information on how to complete and submit your application.

-Section 72 of the Building Act 2004 is concerned with building on land which is subject to a range of natural hazards, such as flooding, slippage, erosion.
+Sections 71-74 of the Building Act 2004 are concerned with building on land which is subject to a range of natural hazards, such as flooding, slippage, erosion.

 The following documents contain information that may help you to prepare your application: